alttch/yedb-py/README.md

 - No

 - So what is YEDB for?
-- YEDB is reliable, thread-safe and very easy to use
+- YEDB is ultra-reliable, thread-safe and very easy to use.

-* YEDB is absolutely reliable rugged key-value database, which can survive in any power loss, unless the OS file system die.
+YEDB is absolutely reliable rugged key-value database, which can survive in any power loss, unless the OS file system die.
 Keys data is saved in the very reliable way and immediately flushed to disk (this can be disabled to speed up the engine but is not recommended - why then YEDB is used for).

-* YEDB has built-in tools to repair itself is any keys are broken
+YEDB has built-in tools to repair itself is any keys are broken.

-* YEDB database objects are absolutely thread-safe
+YEDB database objects are absolutely thread-safe.

-* If the tools failed to help, YEDB can be easily repaired by a system
+If the tools failed to help, YEDB can be easily repaired by a system administrator, using standard Linux tools.

-* administrator, using standard Linux tools.
+We created YEDB to use in our embedded products as config registry trees and rugged key-value data storage.
+We use it a lot and hope you'll like it too.

 ## Quick start